Skip to main content

 • Note that the phrase "Stop2Quit" with no spaces is no longer deemed compliant by carriers; instead, use spaces, i.e. "Stop 2 Quit".

 Impactive DOES NOT automatically add opt-out language to your texting scripts (in order to allow clients to customize that language and how it fits into their message).
-It is your responsibility to add opt-out language to each and every initial texting script (Peer-to-Peer or Broadcast) that your message sends.
+It is your responsibility to add opt-out language to each and every initial texting script (Peer-to-Peer or Broadcast or Automated) that your organization sends.

 Additional Recommendations for Texting Scripts

-The following recommendations are not mandatory, but are merely recommended to keep in mind; adherence to these best practices may improve your deliverability rates for both Peer-to-Peer and Broadcast Texting.
+The following recommendations are not mandatory, but are merely recommended to keep in mind; adherence to these best practices may improve your deliverability rates for Peer-to-Peer, Broadcast, and Automated Texting.

 • Use caution when sending links in initial messages.